 Two unpaid £65 traffic fines spiralled to debts of more than £1,000 in a matter of months.
 Sky-high bailiff fees meant that there was virtually no cap on what they could take from Jerome.
 Knowing he could not cope with the debt and the eye-watering fees, he contacted the bailiff company and the individual bailiff dealing with his case, asking to set up an affordable repayment plan.
 He was met with a flat refusal and little to no human compassion.
 At least he could earn some money using his motorbike to deliver blood supplies to London’s hospitals—but no. It seems that the bailiffs were systematically cutting off every escape route he could think of.
 They clamped Jerome’s motorbike, despite the fact that its value fell far below the £1,350 threshold for seizing or taking control of goods.
 Not only did Jerome have no money and no agency to solve his problems, but he had the added pressure of the intimidating presence of a bailiff outside his home.
 The stress was unimaginable, and ultimately Jerome just could not take it anymore.

-As many people have said, we are not talking about a one-off case, or the case of a few rogue bailiffs and their firms.
-Recent research from Citizens Advice shows that one in three people have experienced bailiffs breaking the rules, and half of StepChange Debt Charity’s clients said their bailiff refused to accept an affordable repayment offer.
+As many people have said, we are not talking about a one-off case, or a few rogue bailiffs and their firms.
+Recent research from Citizens Advice shows that one person in three has experienced bailiffs breaking the rules, and half of StepChange Debt Charity’s clients said their bailiff refused to accept an affordable repayment offer.
 This is a systemic failure in our society that must be dealt with.

 I have had similar problems in my constituency with the bailiffs hired by my local council.
 Bristow and Sutor—a company that the hon.
 Member for Redditch (Rachel Maclean) mentioned—uses cameras to take photos of people’s possessions and threatens them with those possessions being sold off if they cannot pay a full demand up front, immediately.
 It also refuses payment plans.
 My constituents say its bailiffs have even visited elderly relatives, refused to leave their properties and made them feel intimidated.
 I am sorry to say that even where we have better practice, with directly employed agents, very serious complaints are still being made.